ufal/ParlaStats/documentation/ProgDoc.md

     - `Affiliation(since : str = None, to : str = None, role : str = None, party : str = None)`
     - A class used to store the information about affiliation record extracted from the corpus `xml` files.
     - Contains information on since when to when the speaker was affiliated with given party and what role did they hold there.
-    - All values of the class's attributes are the values of attributes within the \<affiliation\> tag in the ParlaMint `listPeroson` files.
+    - All values of the class's attributes are the values of attributes within the \<affiliation\> tag in the ParlaMint `listPerson` files.
     - **Attributes:**
         - `since` - Beginning of the affiliation (`string`) YYYY-MM-DD.
         - `to`  - End of the affiliation (`string`) YYYY-MM-DD.
-        - `role` - The role of the person within the organisation during the affiliation (`string`)
+        - `role` - The role of the person within the organization during the affiliation (`string`)
-        - `party` - Organisation the speaker was affiliated to (`string` `Organisation.ID`)
+        - `party` - Organization the speaker was affiliated to (`string` `Organization.ID`)
     - **Methods:**
         - `__str__()`
             - Modified conversion of objects to strings for debugging purposes.
 - #### 1.2.2 PersonName
     - `PersonName(id:str=None, since:str=None, to:str=None, surname:str=None, addname:str=None)`
     - A class for grouping the information about name record of a speaker.
-    - Contains information on forename, surname (those two mandatory), addname and since when to when the speaker was named like this (May ahve changed due to marriage etc.)
+    - Contains information on forename, surname (those two mandatory), addname and since when to when the speaker was named like this (May have changed due to marriage etc.)
     - **Attributes:**
         - `id` - Id of the person to whom the name record belongs (`string`).
         - `to` - End of the name record validity (`string`) YYYY-MM-DD.
         - `since` - Beginning of the name record validity (`string`) YYYY-MM-DD.
         - `forename` - Forename (`string`).
         - `addname` - Addname (`string`).
-        - `surname` - Surname (`satring`).
+        - `surname` - Surname (`string`).
     - **Methods:**
         - `__str__()`
             - Modified conversion of objects to strings for debugging purposes.